jansalleine/gt2fork/README.rst

 Uses the SDL library.
 GoatTracker icon by Antonio Vera.
 Command quick reference by Simon Bennett.
-Patches by Stefan A. Haubenthal, Valerio Cannone, Raine M. Ekman and Tero Lindeman.
+Patches and further development by Stefan A. Haubenthal, Valerio Cannone, Raine M. Ekman, Tero Lindeman, Henrik Paulini and Groepaz.
+Microtonal support by Birgit Jauernig.

 Distributed under GNU General Public License
 (see the file COPYING for details)